 - Look out for an invitation to your Welcome Day information session!

-- Depending on your program of study, your Welcome Day will be scheduled either on August 16 or August 17, 2022.
+- Your Welcome Day will be scheduled on January 13, 2023.
 Please see your Welcome Day invitation (on MyDawson Portal) for specific details.

 - During your Welcome Day, you’ll have an opportunity to meet your dean, learn about services offered, familiarize yourself with the layout of the College and meet people from your program.